 This may actually be easy to understand: even a small (~½-meter) observatory class telescope can image to levels perhaps ~100x fainter than is needed to find SNe in the nearby (astronomically speaking) cluster.
 This corresponds to a distance ~10x greater, or 500+ million light years (Mly) rather than ~50-60 Mly.
 There is obviously a correspondingly much greater volume of space to survey at the fainter levels and greater distances, so many more galaxies (and SNe) can be found there.
 See this demonstration of exactly what I'm talking about.

 There are other possible considerations: some of the Virgo galaxies may be so close as to be too big for a modest camera system.
 Cassegrain telescopes (which are perhaps most common) have long focal lengths and big image scales: a 16" f/16 or 20" f/12 has F > 6000mm.
 So even with a moderately large CCD sensor (~25mm diagonal) its field of view will only be ~10-12 arc-minutes across.
-This is comparable to the size of M100.
+This is comparable to the size of M100 and other large galaxies in the cluster.
 The photo at right is from the National Geographic / Mt.
 Palomar Sky Survey plate scans, made with F=3450mm; the field is ~8'x12'.
-M100 turns out to be the Virgo Cluster record holder with 5 SNe over the last 100+ years, so the brighter galaxies in the cluster do get observational attention, but only about one in six from my fields has ever had a SNe discovered in it.
+M100 turns out to be the Virgo Cluster record holder with 5 SNe over the last 100+ years, so the brighter galaxies in the cluster do get observational attention, but only about one in ten from my fields has ever had a SNe discovered in it.
 With a wide field one can image many galaxies at once, whereas a longer focal length and larger scale means they have to be done one at a time, which is ultimately more expensive in terms of observation time.

 All this leaves an excellent sample of galaxies that are otherwise close enough for fairly detailed investigation but presumably also are not being very thoroughly searched for SNe, though doing so is not an extravagant undertaking.